rust-augsburg/rust-pico-training/README.md

-# 2024-05-16-meetup-presentation-rust-pico
+# Embedded Rust on Raspberry Pico Familiy

-To view the presentation: <https://rust-augsburg.github.io/2024-05-16-meetup-presentation-rust-pico/>
+To view the presentation: <https://rust-augsburg.github.io/rust-pico-training/>

 This presentation was created with [mdBook](https://rust-lang.github.io/mdBook/).
 To install just execute  `cargo install mdbook`.